Quartz clock: History

-The piezoelectric properties of quartz were discovered by Jacques and Pierre Curie in 1880.
+The piezoelectric properties of quartz were discovered by Jacques Curie and Pierre Curie in 1880.
 The vacuum tube oscillator was invented in 1912.
 An electrical oscillator was first used to sustain the motion of a tuning fork by the British physicist William Eccles in 1919; his achievement removed much of the damping associated with mechanical devices and maximised the stability of the vibration's frequency.
 The first quartz crystal oscillator was built by Walter G. Cady in 1921.
 In 1923, D. W. Dye at the National Physical Laboratory in the UK and Warren Marrison at Bell Telephone Laboratories produced sequences of precision time signals with quartz oscillators.

 In October 1927 the first quartz clock was described and built by Joseph W. Horton and Warren A. Marrison at Bell Telephone Laboratories.
 The 1927 clock used a block of crystal, stimulated by electricity, to produce pulses at a frequency of 50,000 cycles per second.
 A submultiple controlled frequency generator then divided this down to a usable, regular pulse that drove a synchronous motor.

-The next 3 decades saw the development of quartz clocks as precision time standards in laboratory settings; the bulky delicate counting electronics, built with vacuum tubes, limited their use elsewhere.
+The next three decades saw the development of quartz clocks as precision time standards in laboratory settings; the bulky delicate counting electronics, built with vacuum tubes, limited their use elsewhere.
 In 1932 a quartz clock was able to measure tiny variations in the rotation rate of the Earth over periods as short as a few weeks.
 In Japan in 1932, Issac Koga developed a crystal cut that gave an oscillation frequency with greatly reduced temperature dependence.
-The National Bureau of Standards (now NIST) based the time standard of the US on quartz clocks between the 1930s and the 1960s, after which it transitioned to atomic clocks.
+The National Bureau of Standards (now NIST) based the time standard of the US on quartz clocks between the 1930s and the 1960s, after which it transitioned to atomic clocks, which rely on the same mechanism that the International System of Units (SI) uses to define the second.
+In 1953, Longines deployed the first quartz movement.
 The wider use of quartz clock technology had to await the development of cheap semiconductor digital logic in the 1960s.
 The revised 1929 14th edition of Encyclopædia Britannica stated that quartz clocks would probably never be affordable enough to be used domestically.